claudiofrat2002/mastercard-test-1/README.md

 ./list-tag-from-repo.sh
 "python-hello-world:latest" "registry:latest"

-7. I've chosen to create for this iac challenge an elastic beanstalk in AWS(terraform-iac folder) configure a k8s cluster could be too expensive in time for my need...
+7. I've chosen to create for this iac challenge an elastic beanstalk in AWS(terraform-iac folder) configure a eks cluster could be too expensive in time for my need...
 I needed to create a role, a sg too for have the EBS up and running.
 I've created a backend to save the state of the infrastructure.
-Executing the command in the makefile the environment will be created(you need to have the right aws creds in your env although).
+Executing the command in the makefile the environment will be created(you need to have the right aws creds in your env although!).

 To deploy the application I've created a script deploy_image_on_ebs.sh that push the build of the app on an ECR registry and then trigger the update of the environment.
 In this way the latest image pushed will be deployed.